angel-mora/angel-mora/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
--->

-# 🌏 Welcome to my little world 🌍

-Thank you for checking my GitHub page!
-Here's everything I'm working on.

-## CLI / TUI

-* :bento: [DevDash](https://github.com/Phantas0s/devdash) - Highly configurable terminal dashboard for developers and creators [Golang].
-* 💼 [gocket](https://github.com/Phantas0s/gocket) - CLI / TUI for Pocket [Golang].
-* ⚙ [testomatic](https://github.com/Phantas0s/testomatic) - Run tests each time you save a file [Golang].
-* 🕊 [ottosocial](https://github.com/Phantas0s/ottosocial) - Schedule tweets via CSV [Golang].

-## Web App
+## Baos Life

-* 🤝 [Sharetoall](https://github.com/Phantas0s/sharetoall) - An attempt to make a clone of Buffer.
+* 🤝 [Baos Life](https://github.com/Phantas0s/sharetoall) - An attempt to make a clone of Buffer.
 [ARCHIVED] [PHP/Vue.js].

 ## Books

-* 📙 [Building Your Mouseless Development Environment](https://themouseless.dev) - How to build a complete Mouseless Development Environment from start to finish.
+* 📙 [Estado y Economía desde Tiqqun: Perspectivas de Acción Crítica](https://themouseless.dev) - How to build a complete Mouseless Development Environment from start to finish.
-* 📗 [Soft Skills For Developers](https://thesoftskills.dev) - The book I'm currently writing for developers to improve their soft skills.
+* 📗 [Lee Esto para Hacer un Cambio Real](https://thesoftskills.dev) - The book I'm currently writing for developers to improve their soft skills.

 ## Mentoring